MaximumReality/stories/mishmish_bziz_date_cookies.md

+---
-# 🐭🐈 Mishmish Steals the Date Cookies
+title: Mishmish Steals the Date Cookies
+---

 *Page 1*
 In a quiet Moroccan kitchen, a tray of warm date cookies cooled on the counter.